Hero Background

 Colonial Penn Life Insurance AM Best Rating

 AM Best assesses insurance providers’ credit and ability to fulfill financial obligations.
-Companies with better credit can generally be more reliable with paying claims.
+Companies with better credit can generally be more reliable in paying claims.

 AM Best currently rates Colonial Penn A, indicating a strong, trustworthy financial basis.